 Here’s how it works:

-First, go to your Facebook Business Manager.
+1. Go to your Meta Business Manager.

-Now, your request has been sent and an admin of the Ad Account has to confirm it within Facebook.
+An admin of the Ad Account has to confirm it within Facebook.

 As soon as the request access to ad account is granted, it will show as an asset in your Business Manager.